-The Department of Agriculture, Water and the Environment has reviewed the level of biosecurity risk in relation to glanders (Burkholderia mallei) to determine if it has changed since the completion of the Import risk analysis report for horses from approved countries: Final report (the Horse IRA), released in March 2010 and the Import risk analysis report for horses from approved countries: Final policy review (the Horse Review), released in August 2013.
+Due to stakeholder interest in potential new source countries and changes to the glanders case occurrence patterns in some parts of the world, the Department of Agriculture, Fisheries and Forestry has reviewed the level of biosecurity risk in relation to glanders (Burkholderia mallei) to determine if it has changed since the completion of the Import risk analysis report for horses from approved countries: Final report (the Horse IRA), released in March 2010 and the Import risk analysis report for horses from approved countries: Final policy review (the Horse Review), released in August 2013.
 These reports considered the biosecurity risks for Australia associated with the importation of live horses from approved countries.
-Glanders was not present in approved countries and therefore Australia adopted risk management measures in accordance with the World Organisation of Animal Health (OIE) recommendations.
+As glanders was not present in approved countries, Australia adopted risk management measures in accordance with the World Organisation of Animal Health (WOAH) recommendations.
 'Horse' refers to horses, donkeys and mules unless otherwise specified.

-This policy review takes into account new and relevant peer-reviewed scientific information, advice from international scientific experts, and relevant changes in industry practices and operational practicalities.
+The policy review analyses the unrestricted risk and takes into account new and relevant peerreviewed scientific information, advice from international scientific experts, and relevant changes in industry practices and operational practicalities.